Malesio/SilverLock/README.md

 `silverlock file1.agl file2.agl file3.agl...`

-NOTE: After any operation with a file, SilverLock will shred and remove the original file.
+**NOTE**: After any operation with a file, SilverLock will shred and remove the original file.
 Use the `-k` or `--keep` option to disable this behaviour.

 ## Dependencies